0xemrekaya/weather-app/README.md

 - **Validation:** Automatic validation of incoming requests via DTOs using `class-validator` and `class-transformer`.
 - **API Documentation:** Auto-generated and interactive API documentation with Swagger (OpenAPI).
 - **Security:** Protection against brute-force attacks with Throttling (rate limiting).
+- **Logging:** Comprehensive logging for incoming requests, responses, and errors.
 - **Monitoring and Metrics:** Collection of metrics with Prometheus and visualization with Grafana.
 - **Containerization:** Easy setup and deployment with Docker and Docker Compose.

 ## System Architecture